by Dr. Gil Graff

-For the second summer in a row, BJE was fortunate to have two teens- Michael Finkelstein and Maya Weiss - interning in our offices through the Jewish Federation's LA Jewish Teen Initiative.
-The 4-week program enables high school students to explore Jewish Community Agencies.
+For the third consecutive summer, BJE is fortunate to have three teens- Katherine Eble, Riley Sobel, and Lily Spar- interning at the BJE offices as part of the Jewish Federation's LA Jewish Teen Initiative.
+The 4-week program enables high school students to explore the work of Jewish community agencies.

 At this season of graduations, BJE congratulates the students and families marking graduation milestones in their Jewish education.
 We hope each child and family will continue on their Jewish educational journey through life.